 What is PortalData Export?

-PortalData is a webhook and can be configured to trigger an export based on an event added to a package/shipment.
+PortalData is a webhook that can be set up to trigger an export whenever an event is added to a package or shipment.

-In the background, all events are filtered and if one matches an Export Profile then the attached Gateway is triggered with the wanted data.
+Behind the scenes, all events are checked, and if one matches an Export Profile, the connected Gateway is triggered with the relevant data.

-The criteria for a match can be anything found on a shipment.
-E.g InstallationId, Event Types, or even Shipment-specific data
+The matching criteria can be anything related to a shipment, such as InstallationId, Event Types, or specific shipment details.

-An export can be triggered when an event is added, or at an interval.
+Exports can be triggered either when an event is added or at regular intervals.

 Events Origin